XronosSchedulingLtd/scheduleruserdocs/feeds.rst

   with broken client programs.
 Ideally, fix your client program and stop using this option.

+- lm

+  Or "Last Modified".
+If specified, then the ical generator will add a LAST-MODIFIED field to the record generated for each event.
+  This will be calculated by looking at the event itself, plus all contributing commitments.
+The latest time at which any of these was changed will be provided as the LAST-MODIFIED value.

+- zulu

+  If specified, the start and end times of timed events will be given in Zulu time (UTC) rather than the default of using explicit local time.
+It is then up to the client program to massage these as required for local display.

 .. warning::

   Scheduler caches the result of any calendar feed request for 1 hour.